Comparison principles for 3-D steady potential flow in spherical coordinates: A weak comparison principle for equation ( )

-\begin{remark} By \eqref{eq: spherical tran.}, a trivial calculation yields $\phi=u_r$, where $u_r$ is the component of velocity along the radial direction.
+\begin{remark} By (\ref{eq: spherical tran.}), a trivial calculation yields $\phi=u_r$, where $u_r$ is the component of velocity along the radial direction.
 Then, we can assume without loss of generality that $\phi\geq 0$.
-Combining this assumption and \eqref{eq: phi eq.}, we have $\mathrm{div}_{\bm{\zeta}}(\rho D_{\bm{\zeta}}\phi)\leq 0$.
-This implies that for elliptic solutions of \eqref{eq: phi eq.}, $\phi$ cannot achieve the local minimum anywhere in $\Omega$ by the maximum principle.
-Hence, to ensure $\phi\geq c$ in $\Omega$, we only need to assume that $\phi\geq c$ on $\partial\Omega$.
-In the application to the problem of supersonic flow past a delta wing, to utilizing \Cref{weak comparison principle} (or \Cref{thm: Main}), the velocity of oncoming flow along the radial direction should satisfy $u_r\geq c$ on the shock surface because the potential function $\phi=u_r$ is continuous across the shock. \end{remark}
+Combining this assumption and (\ref{eq: phi eq.}), we have $\mathrm{div}_{\zeta}(\rho D_{\zeta}\phi)\leq 0$.
+This implies that for elliptic solutions of (\ref{eq: phi eq.}), $\phi$ cannot achieve the local minimum anywhere in $\Omega$ by the maximum principle.
+Hence, to ensure $\phi\geq c$ in $\Omega$, we only need to assume that $\phi\geq c_*$ on $\partial\Omega$, where $c_*$ is the limit sonic.
+In the application to the problem of supersonic flow past a delta wing, to utilizing Theorem \ref{weak comparison principle} (or Theorem \ref{thm: Main}), the velocity of oncoming flow along the radial direction should satisfy $u_r\geq c_*$ on the shock surface because the potential function $\phi=u_r$ is continuous across the shock. \end{remark}